levitsky/pyteomics/doc/source/mass.rst

 The tasks of this kind can be performed with the :py:func:`pyteomics.mass.calculate_mass` function.
-It works with chemical formulas, polypeptide sequences in modX notation, pre-parsed sequences and dictionaries of chemical compositions:
+It works with chemical formulas, polypeptide sequences in modX notation, pre-parsed sequences and dictionaries of chemical compositions.
+Internally, all kinds of input are converted into a :py:class`Composition` for mass calculation.

 .. code-block:: python